Prakash8338/Control-Flow-Graph/README.md

-# Deriving complete Control flow graph (CFG) of processor modules:
+# Deriving complete Control flow graph (CFG) of processor modules :

 Here, we have to make a control flow graph for verilog code.
 Control flow graph is a relation between two operations in a program such that one operation will be executed after the other.
 The main goal is to make mapping of the state in the transition state of the verilog program by the control graph path producing a path dependency graph.

-## Implementation:
+## Implementation :

 We have implemented the given task in C++ language.